Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Theoretical proofs and extensions

-\end{lemma} The distances being minimized for RealUID (Lemma \ref{lem: M-UID distance}) and General RealUID (Lemma \ref{lem: general uid dist}) are almost identical except the scale factor in the denominator.
-Thus, we keep the same recommendations for choosing coefficients $\alpha, \beta$ as we discuss in \S\ref{sec: coefs explain}.
-The optimal choice is slightly different $\alpha \neq \beta$ which are close to $1$.
-Coefficient $\gamma$ should also be close to $1$, but not exactly $1.$
+\end{lemma} The distances being minimized for RealUID (Lemma \ref{lem: M-UID distance}) and General RealUID (Lemma \ref{lem: general uid dist}) are almost identical except the scale factor.
+Thus, we keep the same recommendations for choosing coefficients $\alpha, \beta$ as we discuss in Section \ref{sec: unified dist with data}.
+The factor $\nicefrac{\beta}{\alpha}$ still has the largest impact within the distance, while $\alpha$ and $\gamma$ set the scaling.
+Values $\nicefrac{\beta}{\alpha}$ and $\gamma$ should be chosen close to $1$, but not exactly $1.$